-It is the responsibility of each student who plans to enroll in a post-secondary institution to ensure that they take the specific courses required for entrance into post-secondary institutions.
-For specific information about these programs, the student should make an appointment with either the school counsellor or an admissions counsellor.
+Each student who plans to enroll in a post-secondary institution must ensure that they take the courses required for entrance into post-secondary institutions.
+For specific information about these programs, the student should make an appointment with the school counsellor or an admissions counsellor.

-Although each program and faculty requires specific courses, the following are general entrance requirements.
+Although each program and faculty require specific courses, the following are general entrance requirements.